Close

 h.
 Conservation of Energy, Research and Development, Technology Absorption, Foreign Exchange Earnings and Outgo

-Details of energy conservation, technology absorption, foreign exchange earnings and outgo in accordance with the provisions of Section 134(3)(m) of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014 are given as Annexure ‘A’ to this Report.
+Details of energy conservation, technology absorption, foreign exchange earnings and outgo in accordance with the provisions of Section 134(3)(m) of the Companies Act, 2013 read with Rule 8 of The Companies (Accounts) Rules, 2014 are provided as ‘Annexure A? to this Report.

 III.
 DIRECTORS

-Profile and other information of Mr. Ness Wadia and Mr. Keki Elavia as required under Regulation 36 of SEBI Listing Regulations, 2015 and Secretarial Standard - 2 are given in the Notice of the 103rd AGM of the Company.
-The above proposals for re-appointment form part of the Notice of the 103rd AGM and the relevant Resolutions are recommended for approval of the Members of the Company.
+Brief Profile and other information of Mr. Varun Berry, Mr. Nusli N. Wadia and Ms. Tanya Dubash as required under Regulation 36(3) of SEBI Listing Regulations, 2015 and Secretarial Standard - 2 are given in the Notice of the 104th AGM of the Company.
+The above proposals for re-appointment forms part of the Notice of the 104th AGM and the relevant Resolutions are recommended for approval of the Members of the Company.

-Pursuant to Section 134(5) of the Companies Act, 2013, the Board of Directors, to the best of their knowledge and ability, confirm that:
+Pursuant to Section 134(3)(c) and (5) of the Companies Act, 2013, the Board of Directors, to the best of their knowledge confirm that:

 (iii) They have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-(iv) The Annual Accounts are prepared on a going concern basis;
+(iv) The annual accounts are prepared on a going concern basis;

 (v) They have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and are operating effectively;